Health in All Policies: Ways of Working

 Complex problems need innovative solutions.
 The essence of the Canterbury HiAP approach is to identify shared societal goals, and strengthen the link between health and non-health sectors – making improving population health a shared priority.
 HiAP is an evolving and ongoing process, that works at both strategic and operational levels – for example:

-HiAP tools developed by Community and Public Health
+HiAP assessment guides developed by Te Mana Ora | Community and Public Health

-A number of tools and frameworks are available for use to ensure that health and wellbeing are explicitly considered and addressed in plans and policies.
-The HiAP team at Community and Public Health have developed some tools purpose-fit for the local environment – in partnership with other local organisations – for planners, designers, policy analysts, developers and others.
+Several guides and frameworks are available to ensure that health and wellbeing are explicitly considered and addressed in plans and policies.
+These were developed by the HiAP team at Te Mana Ora | Community and Public Health for planners, designers, policy analysts, developers and others – in partnership with other local organisations.

 Building local capacity in Health in All Policies practices

 Spreading the word about the determinants of health and building capacity in HiAP practices are important elements of the HiAP approach in Canterbury.
-The team have developed and delivered a number of presentations and workshops to support understanding and implementation of HiAP.
+Building capacity is important for working collaboratively across sectors.
+The HiAP team at Te Mana Ora | Community and Public Health have developed and delivered several presentations and workshops to support understanding and implementation of HiAP.

-Broadly Speaking is a free interactive workshop delivered by Community and Public Health staff that aims to develop a greater understanding of those factors, beyond the health sector, that impact on the health of populations.
-It is delivered three times per year to a mix of CDHB and external participants.
-Over 200 people have attended so far.
+Broadly Speaking is a free interactive workshop delivered by Te Mana Ora staff that aims to develop a greater understanding of those factors, beyond the health sector, that impact on the health of populations.
+It is delivered to a mixture of participants from health sector organisations.

 Presentations by the HiAP Team